-Around the world, CARE Members are organizing events, public speeches, challenge tours – all with the help of committed volunteers.
+Around the world, CARE Members and Affiliates are organizing events, public speeches, challenge tours – all with the help of committed volunteers.
 They raise awareness, engage the public and bring the needs of poor people to the attention of politicians.
 Here are a few examples.
 If you are interested and want to become engaged, contact the CARE Member in your country.

 Walk In Her Shoes